-With the above, it gives me enormous pleasure to recommend you to read this handbook.
-I would also like to congratulate the Working Committee, led by Ir S.C.
-Lam for their dedicated efforts and professionalism which make this handbook a great success.
+With the above, it gives me enormous pleasure to recommend you to read this Handbook.
+I would also like to congratulate the Working Committee, chaired by Ir Lam King-kong for their dedicated efforts and professionalism which make this handbook a great success.

-Ir Martin TSOI Wai-tong Chairman Structural Division, HKIE April 2015
+Ir Prof Ben Young Chairman Structural Division, HKIE October 2019